Manitoba Provincial Road 200: History

 The PR 200 designation first appeared on Manitoba's official map in 1966, the first map issued after Manitoba established the Provincial Road numbering system in 1965.
 The northern part was originally known as St. Mary's Road (French: Chemin St. Mary's or, rarely, Chemin Ste.
 Marie), one of the Red River Trails connecting the francophone settlements along the eastern shore of the Red River with St. Boniface, the centre of Manitoba's French community.
-Much of PR 200 is now paved, but sections of the road between PR 305 and PTH 23 remain a gravel road.
+Much of PR 200 is now paved, but sections of the road between PR 205 and PR 305 remain a gravel road.

 St. Mary's Road is continued south of Ste.
 Agathe by PR 246.